D-a-rt/d-art.minter/README.md

 ### Assets

-The `Assets` entrypoint is responsible to transfer token, update the authorized operators, and transfering a token while sending a royaltie to the minter.
+The `Assets` entrypoint is responsible to transfer tokens, update the authorized operators, and send royalties to the minters.

 ``` ocaml
 type fa2_entry_points =